Depression during pregnancy

 If you've had depression before, you're more likely than other women to have depression during pregnancy.

-If you're taking an antidepressant and find out your pregnant, don't stop taking the medicine before talking to your health care provider first.
+If you're taking an antidepressant and find out you're pregnant, don't stop taking it without talking to your health care provider first.

-If you’re pregnant or planning to get pregnant and you have or think you may have depression, talk to your health care provider.
+If you’re pregnant or planning to get pregnant and you have or think you may have depression, talk to your provider.

 What is depression?

-Depression (also called major depression) is a medical condition in which strong feelings of sadness last for a long time and interfere with your daily life.
+Depression (also called major depression or clinical depression) is a medical condition that causes feelings of sadness and a loss of interest in things you like to do.
+It can affect how you feel, think and act and can interfere with your daily life.
 It needs treatment to get better.

 Depression before or during pregnancy is different than postpartum depression (also called PPD).
 PPD is a kind of depression that some women get after pregnancy.

-How do you know if you have major depression?
+How do you know if you have depression?

 Major depression is more than just feeling down for a few days.
 You may have depression if you have any of these signs that last for more than 2 weeks or: